Youngstown OH Work Injury, Disability & Personal Injury Law Firm

 New Attractions, New Money in Youngstown

-Our offices are just off of Ohio 11 and Mahoning Avenue in Austintown, only blocks from Hollywood Gaming at Mahoning Valley, the $250 million resort that offers thoroughbred racing, casino games, shows and dining.
+Our offices are just blocks from Hollywood Gaming at Mahoning Valley, the $250 million resort that offers thoroughbred racing, casino games, shows and dining.
 Since opening in September 2014, Hollywood Gaming has generated the most revenue per video lottery terminal of the state’s seven racinos and expanded in 2015.

 Youngstown’s entertainment bookend to Hollywood Gaming is the Covelli Centre downtown, a multi-purpose arena opened in 2005, which hosts world-class events, concerts, family shows, and sporting events.
 The Covelli Centre is also home to the Youngstown Phantoms of the U.S. Hockey League, the country’s top junior hockey league.

 It’s not all about playing, though.
-Youngstown is also resurrecting its history as a city of steel, with the Vallourec steel mill, a $1 billion-dollar, state-of-the-art facility, built here thanks to exploitation of the Utica and Marcellus shale formations.
+Youngstown is also resurrecting its history as a city of steel, with the Vallourec steel mill, a $1 billion-dollar, state-of-the-art facility, built here thanks to the area’s the Utica and Marcellus shale formations.

 Vallourec, considered the largest investment in the state since General Motors opened a plant in 1966 in nearby Lordstown, now employs more than 650 people.
 More jobs were created when a Vallourec sister company began production at an $80 million pipe-threading plant in May 2016.